SEND Information Report

 - Monitoring of classroom practice by SENCo, Directors of Study and Subject Leaders

-- Analysis of pupil tracking data and assessment results for individual pupils
+- Analysis of student tracking data and assessment results for individual students

-- Value added data for pupils on the SEND register
+- Value added data for students on the SEND register

 - Monitoring of procedures and practice by SEND Governor

 - Provision mapping SEND intervention to measure and evaluate outcome.